Cathedral of Saint Paul (Birmingham, Alabama)

+History

 During its days as a parish, its most famous pastor was Father James Coyle.
 There is the aspiration of relocating his remains from Elmwood Cemetery to the cathedral as the cause for his beatification as a martyr advances.

 The contractor that had to be talked into moving to Birmingham to build the project was Lawrence Scully.
 Just prior to its completion, Lawrence Scully was killed when his horse-drawn carriage was spooked by a passing motor vehicle that honked its horn.
 The horse reared and flipped the carriage over, killing Lawrence Scully.
 Lawrence Scully also built one of Birmingham's first public schools, the Powell School.

 Two buildings, the church and associated school, were listed on the National Register of Historic Places as St. Paul's Catholic Church in 1982.

 The stained-glass windows in the cathedral's aisles are the work of G. C. Riordan & Company of Cincinnati.
 They were in place when the church was first used.
 The large window of St. Paul over the entrance was installed in 1972, replacing an older window that had been damaged in a storm.
+The interior of the cathedral's sanctuary was featured in a climactic scene in the 2011 movie, "October Baby."

+In 2022, the cathedral dedicated a new pipe organ in the choir gallery in front of the St. Paul window.
+While the previous organ complete obscured the window, the top of the window is visible over the new organ, the Anna Catharine Grace Memorial Pipe Organ, Noack Organ Company, opus 164.